vancesteven/PlanetProfile/README.md

   @ Open the PP_____.m file for your selected body in the Matlab editor.
   @ Run the PP_____.m file.
       $ In the ribbon, go to Editor -> Run.

+Python 3 instructions (may be necessary in a future update):
+  @ Find the path to the python3 executable (example command: which python3 ), and copy the full path
+  @ In a fresh Matlab session, at the console type pyversion("/path/to/python3/executable")

 NOTE:
   @ The default settings include a recalculation of all parameters.
 It is recommended to recalculate all parameters whenever PlanetProfile is updated and any time a change in input parameters may affect layer thicknesses or other intermediate variables.